-5.2.7 Product Load Options
+5.2.8 Product Load Options

-This menu choice only appears if the #477 Serial Communications Card (Traffic Control Card) is installed and properly configured in the controller rack.
+This menu choice only appears if the #477 Serial Communications Card (Traffic Control Card) or #483 Serial Card is installed and properly configured in the controller rack.
 If this card is not present, this menu item will show "Not Used".
 See Appendix A for information on setting and use of this option.